Summer Camps and Clinics

 Austin, TX 78712-0114

-Translating theory to practice is core to the mission of UT Austin's Michael and Tami Lang Stuttering Institute and is emphasized across the wide variety of evidence-based community outreach programs offered.
+Translating theory to practice is core to the mission of The University of Texas at Austin's Michael and Tami Lang Stuttering Institute within the Moody College of Communication and is emphasized across the wide variety of evidence-based community outreach programs offered.
 Camp Dream.
 Speak.
 Live. is a primary example of our emphasis on translational research as it has been proven to achieve the following for children who stutter: 1) increase their positive perception of their ability to establish peer to peer relationships 2) increase their communication competence and improve how they feel about their ability to communicate 3) enhance their leadership skills 4) lessen the influence of stuttering on their overall quality of life.

-Dates for our annual day camp are Monday, June 12, 2017 through Friday, June 16, 2017.
+Dates for our annual day camp are Monday, June 18, 2018 through Friday, June 22, 2018.
 For out of town, and international families, a limited number of on-campus dorm rooms for parent and child will be available for reservation.
 There is no set cost to attend, though we ask all families to make a donation to help expand our efforts as the waitlist of children from around the world who want to attend far exceeds the number of children we are able to serve.
-Requests to attend can be made via our website; a lottery for attendees will be conducted at the end of February.
+Requests to attend can be made via our website; a lottery for attendees will be conducted at the beginning of March.
 All remaining families will be notified of their child's place on our wait list.

-We invite you to view the most recent news feature http://www.twcnews.com/tx/austin/news/2016/06/6/stuttering-camp-helps-kids-have-fun--build-confidence.html about our summer camp experience where our campers demonstrate the value of advocating on behalf of themselves and others.
+We invite you to view a video about our summer camp experience where our campers demonstrate the value of advocating on behalf of themselves and others https://vimeo.com/242636384.

 Comprehensive Stuttering Therapy Program